CivicTechWR/WRvotes/docs/resources/getting-informed.md

 ## How do I follow what is going on during the election?

-We link to some local media hubs on the [Voter Information](voter-info#how-do-i-follow-what-is-going-on-during-the-election) page.
+We link to some local media hubs on the [Information for Voters](voter-info#how-do-i-follow-what-is-going-on-during-the-election) page.